The Fresh Air Fund: Volunteer host family program, "Friendly Towns"

 Fresh Air children ages 8 to 14 years old are given the opportunity to visit with host families to experience the joys of summer in the country.
 Fresh Air children are registered by more than 90 participating social services and community organizations located in disadvantaged neighborhoods in the five boroughs of New York City.
 First-time visitors, eight to 14 years old, spend one or two weeks with their host family.
 Youth who are re-invited by the same family may continue with The Fund through age 18 and may enjoy longer summertime visits year after year.

 Friendly Towns host families are volunteers who live in the suburbs or small town communities.
-Host families range in size and background but share the desire to open their hearts and homes to give city children an experience they will never forget.
-Hosts say the Fresh Air experience is as enriching for their own families, as it is for the children.
+Host families range in size and background, and believe the Fresh Air experience is enriching for their own families as well as for the children.
 There are no financial requirements for hosting a child.

 The majority of Fresh Air children are from underserved communities, often without the resources to send their children on summer experiences.
 Children create lifelong memories of riding bikes, swimming at the beach, visiting local attractions and making new friends.

 In every Friendly Town, there is a volunteer committee and Chairperson responsible for the program.
 The committee publicizes the program, screens applications, checks references, interviews families in their homes and approves new hosts.
 The committee members also make follow-up visits to all participating host families every three years.
 The Friendly Town committee assists hosts while Fresh Air children are visiting and often plans group activities during the trips.
 The Fresh Air Fund provides support to Fund Representatives, Chairpeople and host families 24 hours a day, when Fresh Air children are visiting their towns.